survivejs/maintenance-book/manuscript/packaging/04-building.md

 The same idea works for npm version and you can control it by setting `engines.npm` field like `engines.node` above.

 You can also document operating system in which the code should run through the `os` field.
 You can specify the CPU architecture through the `cpu` field.
-Both of these are niche cases and come into play only if you have platform specific code that is compiled for example.
+Both of these are niche cases and come into play only if you have platform specific code.

 ## Compiling to Support Specific Environments

 [Babel](https://babeljs.io/) is a popular JavaScript compiler that allows you to transform future code into a format that works in legacy environments.
 It can be used through Node, [a CLI client](https://www.npmjs.com/package/babel-cli), or available task runners and bundlers.

-In addition to a method to run, you will have to configure Babel to use specific plugins or presets. [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) allows you to define which environments you want to support and can use the right plugins based on the definition and generate the minimal code required.
+Additionally you have to configure Babel to use specific plugins or presets. [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) allows you to define which environments you want to support and can use the right plugins while generating the minimal code required.

 During this process, it will also shim the code appropriately so that the features work as they should.
-It's important to note that the shimming process isn't perfect and you may still have to include [Babel polyfill](https://babeljs.io/docs/usage/polyfill/) to the end result or at least advice consumers to use it.
+It's important to note that the shimming process isn't perfect and you may still have to include [Babel polyfill](https://babeljs.io/docs/usage/polyfill/) or at least advice consumers to use it.

 To configure *babel-preset-env* to work with Node, set it up as follows: